 Students gain leadership experience and skills in projects ranging from maintaining habitat for wildlife and mitigating bark beetle impacts on the forests to creating recreational trail systems and restoring historic sites.

-For more information on the WCC, email email@example.com.
+For more information about the WCC, email firstname.lastname@example.org.